mariekevh/SearchingDifferently/README.md

-# It Matters How You Google It: How Issue Attitudes and Political Preferences impact Political Search Query Choice
+# Searching for Bias: How Political Attitudes impact Search Queries about Political Issues
 Authors: Marieke van Hoof, Corine Meppelink, Judith Möller & Damian Trilling
+Affiliation: Amsterdam School of Communication Research, University of Amsterdam

 Code and all replication materials will be shared on this platform ASAP.